-Hi, my name is Laura Istanboulian and I am a Nurse Practitioner (NP) and Director of the Prolonged and Long-Term Ventilation (PLTV) Centre of Excellence.
+Hi, my name is Laura Istanboulian and I am a Nurse Practitioner (NP) and Director of the Provincial Prolonged-Ventilation Weaning Centre of Excellence (PWC) and the Long-Term Ventilation (LTV) Program.
 I have been here at Michael Garron Hospital (MGH) for about 10 years.

 What motivated you to join MGH?I was motivated to join MGH while I was completing my Masters of Nursing Practitioner program and working as an Intensive Care Unit nurse at another hospital in Toronto.
 MGH has a unique and specialized program for the care of patients and families with prolonged ventilation, and when I saw a posting for an NP for this program I knew this was exactly the role for me.
 On a personal note, my partner and I both delivered our kids here at MGH, and so this hospital holds special significance for our family.

 What types of learning, mentorship or professional development opportunities have you had the opportunity to pursue since joining MGH?Over the last 10 years I have had the opportunity to participate in a number of professional development opportunities – both within MGH and at the University of Toronto (U of T).
 Training sessions include Emotional Intelligence and Advance Care Planning Facilitator Skills.
 I have also had the opportunity to participate in the Emerging Leaders Program.

 Certificate programs I have pursued through my career at MGH include Living Well with chronic obstructive pulmonary disease in Montreal and the Training Enhancement in Applied Counselling and Health (TEACH) smoking cessation program, Managing Urgent Clinical Issues, and End of Life Care Management for Nurse Practitioners at the University of Toronto.
 Most notably I have started my PhD in Nursing at U of T, hoping to graduate by next year.